13. Random Processes

 A possible comment: people who spend a lot of time looking at randomly generated data probably don’t easily believe in conspiracy theories.

 We can then do something analogous to what we did for events with random time intervals: plot the distribution of distances between \((x, y)\) points.
-The programs xy-to-distances.py and float-histogram-maker allow us to do so, and the results are in .
+The programs xy_to_distances.py and float_histogram_maker.py allow us to do so, and the results are in .
 Note that you will not get as much insight out of these spatial histograms as you did in , since a big factor in the distribution of spacial distances is the small size of the x-y plane we used.

 Before running these programs you will need to install the python3-scipy package: